-2. Term.
-Notwithstanding the expansion of the Premises set forth above, the Term of the Lease will remain 126 months with a Commencement Date of July 1, 2017; a Rent Commencement Date of January 1, 2018; and an Expiration Date of December 31, 2027; all as set forth in Section 1.b of the Lease (which dates remain subject to adjustment pursuant to Section 3 of the Lease).

-3. Base Rent.
-Due to the expansion of the Premises set forth herein, the rent schedule set forth in Section 1.f of the Lease is hereby deleted and replaced with the following rent schedule:
+- 2. Term.
+Notwithstanding the expansion of the Premises set forth above, the Term of the Lease will remain 126 months with a Commencement Date of July 1, 2017; a Rent Commencement Date of January 1, 2018; and an Expiration Date of December 31, 2027; all as set forth in Section 1.b of the Lease (which dates remain subject to adjustment pursuant to Section 3 of the Lease). - 3.
+Base Rent.
+Due to the additional expansion of the Premises set forth herein, the rent schedule set forth in Section 1.f of the Original Lease, as previously amended and replaced by the rent schedule in Section 3 of the First Amendment, is hereby further amended in its entirety and replaced with the following rent schedule: